The Docker Wrapper extension allows running a build step inside the specified Docker image.

 Each of the supported runners has the dedicated Docker settings section.

 In the Docker Settings section of the build step settings, you can specify a Docker image which will be used to run the build step.
-Once an image is specified, all the following options become available.
+Once the image is specified, the following options become available.

 Run step within Docker container

 Specify a Docker image name as stated in Docker Hub.
 TeamCity will start a container from the specified image and will try to run this build step within this container.

 Docker image platform

 If enabled, the image will be pulled from the Hub repository via